Do you have a favorite cause that you feel passionate about?

 In this post, we’ll show you 3 creative ways to gift life insurance to a charity, including how to maximize your donation with life insurance, and how to get a charitable tax deduction while you’re still living.

-Quick Guide to Gift Life Insurance to Charity
+Quick Guide to Gifting Life Insurance to Charity

 - Make the Charity Owner and Beneficiary of Your Life Insurance